Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 This new PCSrc signal will need to take into account both the prediction made by the branch predictor, as well as the actual resolved branch value.
 Because of this, two internal signals will be created:

-- PCSrcRes: The result produced by the branch decoder, holding the resolved result of a given branch that is currently in the execution stage.
+- PCSrcResE: The result produced by the branch decoder, holding the resolved result of a given branch that is currently in the execution stage.
 - PCSrcPredF: The result produced by the branch predictor in the **Fetch** stage.
 - PCSrcPredE: the previous value of PCSrcPredF computed in the **Fetch** stage.
 This is the signal that will be compared against PCSrcRes in order to determine the validity of the prediction.